FahadAbdulQayyum/book-review-platform/README.md

 ## Project Overview

-Book-RV is developed with the following technologies:
+Book-Review-Platform-Client is developed with the following technologies:

 - **React**: For building the user interface.
 - **Vite**: For fast development and build processes.